UHF Contest: Riding the Wave of Competition

-After a turbulent year in which the August UHF Contest was canceled by ARRL and then rescued by a nationwide coalition of UHF-oriented clubs and concerned individuals, the 39th annual August UHF Contest attracted 188 logs--the most in six years.
+After a turbulent year in which the August UHF Contest was cancelled by ARRL and then rescued by a nationwide coalition of UHF-oriented clubs and concerned individuals, the 39th annual August UHF Contest attracted 188 logs–the most in six years.

-ARRL had announced last March that the UHF Contest was being removed from the contest calendar and would be replaced by a different contest in mid-spring.
-The leaders of the Mt.
-Airy VHF Radio Club, the Northern Lights Radio Society and the Pacific Northwest VHF Society joined many individuals coast to coast to take over sponsorship of the UHF Contest and hold it on its traditional date, the first weekend in August.
-Later ARRL changed course and announced that its new contest would also be held the first weekend in August, starting in 2017.
+ARRL had announced in March of 2020 that the UHF Contest was being removed from the contest calendar and would be replaced by a different contest in mid-spring.
+The leaders of the Northern Lights Radio Society, Mt.
+Airy VHF Radio Club and the Pacific Northwest VHF Society joined many individuals from coast to coast to take over the proud sponsorship of the legendary UHF Contest and hold it on its traditional date, the first weekend in August.
+Later ARRL changed course and announced that its new contest would also be held the first weekend in August, starting in 2018.

 The top rover score and top overall score was posted by N6NB/R with 278,418 points (346 Qs x 98 mults, bands CD9EFGHIJ).
 Like many others, Wayne urged friends to get on and turn in logs, and enough of them did to give the Southern California Contest Club the gavel for the highest medium club score (753,882 points).
 N6NB’s plaque is in memory of Rob Hughes, KG6TOA, a frequent rover.
 (See http://uhfcontest.org/uhfsoapbox.htm#N6NB)